Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Stewart Rogers about 1 year ago
+Stewart Rogers over 1 year ago

 It’s not surprising that cannabis taxation is a debacle.
 In fact, the entire state is recognizing that the pie-in the sky pot projections legalization promised are nothing more than a fiction.